Guidelines for avoiding service interruptions when changing the primary email address for a personal or group computing

-Before using the AMS to set your new IU address as your primary email address, you should take several precautionary steps to avoid potential problems with existing mailing list subscriptions, web site logins, and access to services both inside and outside of IU.
+Before setting your new IU address as your primary email address, you should take several precautionary steps to avoid potential problems with existing mailing list subscriptions, website logins, and access to services both inside and outside of IU:

 Before changing the primary IU email address for your personal or group computing account

-Note: The following instructions will help you avoid potential problems with IU services, but they cannot anticipate all the outside lists, web sites, and services that might be associated with your old address, nor can they foresee any unusual or complex configurations you might have with IU systems (e.g., if you have already used multiple email domains with any IU services).
+These instructions will help you avoid potential problems with IU services, but they cannot anticipate all the outside lists, websites, and services that might be associated with your old address, nor can they foresee any unusual or complex configurations you might have with IU systems (e.g., if you have already used multiple email domains with any IU services).